zeta22/zarza-maze-game-code-challenge/README.md

-# Maze Game - Code Challenge
+# :video_game: Maze Game - Code Challenge :video_game:

 By Gonzalo 'Zeta' Zarza

 # DEMO

 Live demo deployed in: https://zarza-maze-code-challenge.herokuapp.com/ with source maps available.

+Note: It's hosted on a Heroku free dyno.
+With a first request it takes a while to wake up the server!

 # Game Features